Animism: Kalash people

 Kalash people of Northern Pakistan follow an ancient animistic religion identified with an ancient form of Hinduism.

 The Kalash (Kalasha: کالؕاشؕا, romanised: Kaḷaṣa, Devanagari: कळष), or Kalasha, are an Indo-Aryan indigenous people residing in the Chitral District of the Khyber-Pakhtunkhwa province of Pakistan.

 They are considered unique among the people of Pakistan.
 They are also considered to be Pakistan's smallest ethnoreligious group, and traditionally practice what authors characterise as a form of animism.
 (Note: Nowhere is this more evident than among the pagan Kalash, a non-Islamic community living in the isolated valleys of Chitral whose faith is founded on animism.)
 (Note: The Kalash people are small in number, hardly exceeding 3,000, but ... as well as having their own language and costume, they practice animism (the worship of spirits in nature) ...)
 During the mid-20th century an attempt was made to force a few Kalasha villages in Pakistan to convert to Islam, but the people fought the conversion and, once official pressure was removed, the vast majority resumed the practice of their own religion.
 Nevertheless, some Kalasha have since converted to Islam, despite being shunned afterward by their community for having done so.

 The term is used to refer to many distinct people including the Väi, the Čima-nišei, the Vântä, plus the Ashkun- and Tregami-speakers.
 The Kalash are considered to be an indigenous people of Asia, with their ancestors migrating to Chitral Valley from another location possibly further south, which the Kalash call "Tsiyam" in their folk songs and epics.

 They claim to descend from the armies of Alexander who were left behind from his armed campaign, though no evidence exists for him to have passed the area.

 The neighbouring Nuristani people of the adjacent Nuristan (historically known as Kafiristan) province of Afghanistan once had the same culture and practised a faith very similar to that of the Kalash, differing in a few minor particulars.

 The first historically recorded Islamic invasions of their lands were by the Ghaznavids in the 11th century while they themselves are first attested in 1339 during Timur's invasions.
 Nuristan had been forcibly converted to Islam in 1895–96, although some evidence has shown the people continued to practice their customs.
 The Kalash of Chitral have maintained their own separate cultural traditions.

 Korea

-Muism, the native Korean belief, has many animist aspects.
-The various deities, called kwisin, are capable of interacting with humans and causing problems if they are not honoured appropriately.
+Musok, the native Korean belief, has many animist aspects.
+While gods in Musok generally incarnate as humans, they will at times appear in the natural landscape, which some have compared to animism.